News

-Bybee and Tibbals Present at Land Use Law in South Carolina Seminar in Charleston.
+Bybee & Tibbals Present at Land Use Law in South Carolina Seminar in Charleston

 Rick Bybee and Jeff Tibbals served as panelists for the continuing legal education program “Land Use Law in South Carolina” on Thursday, February 8, 2024, on the topic of “Eminent Domain, Inverse Condemnation, and Regulatory Takings.”
 This seminar presented the various legal and regulatory mechanisms used to plan and regulate growth, real estate development, and other impacts from changes in the use of public and private property.